 Ana Paula Nacif is the Lay Member (Public and Patient Engagement) for NHS Canterbury and Coastal Clinical Commissioning Group.

-She will be responsible for ensuring that the CCG listens to the public’s views and fully engages the community when making decisions about local health services.
+She is responsible for ensuring that the CCG listens to the public’s views and fully engages the community when making decisions about local health services.

 She is director of Quantum Leap Training and Consultancy, which gives strategic advice and support to charities and other not-for-profit sector organisations to increase their impact on local people and communities.